Master of Science SLP Degree

 On-Campus Curriculum Option

 *Students will be placed in 1 of 2 plans of study.
-Students in plan of study 1 will have an emphasis on developmental disorders and take CSD 560 during year 1.
-Students in plan of study 2 will have an emphasis on acquired disorders and take CSD 530 during year 1.
+Students in plan of study 1 will have an emphasis on developmental disorders and take SLP 560 during year 1.
+Students in plan of study 2 will have an emphasis on acquired disorders and take SLP 530 during year 1.

 Graduate Level Courses: Course, course title, corequisites and prerequisites (in parentheses), and credits